 A: All children develop at different rates, whether they were born premature or full-term.
 If you notice that your child isn’t demonstrating some of the skills expected at their corrected age, talk to their pediatrician.
 Your premature baby or toddler may need a speech evaluation.

 You can also take our simple online screener to find out if your child would benefit from an evaluation.
-You can discuss your results with a licensed speech therapist for free.
+You can discuss your results with one of our specialists for free.
 Your doctor may recommend waiting a bit longer to watch your child’s development.
 But please note that it’s important to trust your gut.
 These first years of development are crucial, and it’s better not to waste time when your child could be receiving help.
 If your pediatrician recommends a “wait and see” approach, don’t wait more than a month before contacting a speech therapist.

 If you have concerns, you could go ahead and make an appointment with a speech therapist now.
 Many speech therapy providers have long wait lists, so it makes sense to get on the list!
 If your child makes progress, you can always take your name off.